valtech/aem-easy-content-upgrade/Readme.md

         .run()
 ```

-### Filter by Node Path regex
+### Filter by Node Path

-Nodes can also be filter by their path using a regular expression.
+Nodes can also be filtered by their path using a regular expression.

-* filterByPathRegex(String regex): process nodes who's path matches the given regular expression
+* filterByPathRegex(String regex): process nodes whose path matches the given regular expression

 ```java
 println aecu.contentUpgradeBuilder()